SebastianLopez55/AI/README.md

 AI Search Problem:

-Packman need to find all the food in the maze.
+Packman needs to find all the food in the maze.